These scholarships apply to incoming Fall 2017 freshmen only.

 Parents, to verify that your employer is a member of the National Christian School Association, please visit the National Christian School Association directory.

 Lipscomb University will match any amount up to $500 (per year) that a Church of Christ contributes to a first-time freshman's education at Lipscomb.

 CCCU (Counsel of Christian Colleges and Universities) Tuition Exchange Program

-Regular Undergraduate students who do not enter with an Academic Scholarship may be awarded according to the transfer scale after earning at least 24 hours at Lipscomb.
-When aid has been lost due to cumulative GPA and/or other probation issues, it can be reinstated once the student raises their GPA or resolves their probation issues.
+When aid has been lost due to cumulative GPA and/or other probation issues, it can be reinstated once the student raises their GPA or resolves their probation issues in the following semester.